There are 26 panels each with multiple scenes united by a continuous landscape and sky.

 West half of the mural

-SECTION FIVE includes heritage, hospitality, manufacturing and innovation, as we move into modern times.
+The panels representing heritage, hospitality, manufacturing and innovation move us into modern times.

-Because the final panel of SECTION SIX is double width, the last part of the mural has only three subjects – service, remembrance, and our future together, but the last panel alone has 40 portraits!
+Because the final panel of SECTION SIX is double width, the final section of the mural has only three subjects – service, remembrance, and our future together, but the last panel alone has 44 portraits!